AllenNeuralDynamics/aind-data-schema/docs/source/quality_control.md

 qc.write_standard_file()
 ```

-The indexer will pick up this file alongside the other metadata files and handle it appropriately.
+The indexer will pick up this file alongside your other metadata files and handle it appropriately.
+Note that for derived assets you still need to manually copy the original metadata and update the `data_description` file to be in the derived state.

 **References**

 Each `QCMetric` you build should have an attached reference.
-Our preference is that you post these images to [FigURL](https://github.com/flatironinstitute/figurl/blob/main/doc/intro.md) and put the generated URL into the reference.
+You can put these into your data asset in a folder (e.g. "figures/") and provide the relative path to each file.
+Do not prepend the asset name to the path.

-We recommend that you write PNG files for images and static multi-panel figures, MP4 files for videos, and Altair charts for interactive figures.
+We recommend that you write PNG files or PDFs for images and static multi-panel figures, MP4 files for videos, and Altair charts for interactive figures.
+Neuroglancer links and Rerun .rrd files are also supported.

 #### Alternate workflow

-In the event that you aren't generating a data asset, for example when running a QC capsule for an existing raw data asset, you will need to push your QCEValuation objects to DocDB directly and push your figures to kachery-cloud (aka FigURL).
+If your capsule does not generate a data asset, for example when running a QC capsule for an existing raw data asset, you will need to push your `QCEValuation` objects to DocDB directly and push your figures to kachery-cloud (aka FigURL).

 **Metadata**

-For now, you can refer to the code snippet in the [`aind-qc-capsule-example`](https://github.com/AllenNeuralDynamics/aind-qc-capsule-example/).
-You'll need your DocDB asset ID.
+For now, you can refer to the code snippet in the [`aind-qc-capsule-example`](https://github.com/AllenNeuralDynamics/aind-qc-capsule-example/) that demonstrates how to push to DocDB directly.
+You'll need to assign the AWS role `aind-codeocean-user` to your capsule.
+You'll also need your DocDB asset ID.
 To get this you can run this snippet of code using the name of your data asset:

 ```{python}
 from aind_data_access_api.document_db import MetadataDbClient